Brand name: Emgality

 If a dose is missed, administer the missed dose as soon as possible.
 May then schedule subsequent doses once monthly from the date of the last administered dose.

-When initiating therapy with galcanezumab or another CGRP antagonist in patients already receiving a preventive treatment for migraine, AHS recommends adding the CGRP antagonist to the existing antimigraine regimen and avoiding making other changes until the clinical efficacy of the CGRP antagonist is determined.
+When initiating therapy with galcanezumab or another anti-CGRP monoclonal antibody in patients already receiving a preventive treatment for migraine, the AHS recommends adding the anti-CGRP monoclonal antibody to the existing antimigraine regimen.
+Consider onset and magnitude of effect with the anti-CGRP monoclonal antibody when deciding whether to discontinue other therapy.

-Patients with migraine who respond to CGRP antagonist therapy usually respond following the first 3 doses.
-Therefore, AHS recommends assessing clinical efficacy of galcanezumab after 3 months of treatment; continue therapy only if treatment benefits have been observed by that time.
+Assess clinical efficacy after 3 months of treatment; continue therapy only if treatment benefits have been observed by that time.

 Episodic Cluster Headache